IBM/MAX-Image-Segmenter/training/README.md

      max-image-segmenter-training-config.yaml
    ```

 2. Run `setup_max_model_training.py` and follow the prompts to configure model training.
+If you do not have an IBM Cloud API key to point to, you can generate one by following the instructions located [here](https://cloud.ibm.com/docs/iam?topic=iam-userapikey#userapikey).

    ```
     $ python setup_max_model_training.py max-image-segmenter-training-config.yaml